Presenting is only as complex as you make it

 “That’s one of the few regrets of my presidency, that our politics have become even more filled with rancor, that we are further divided than when I came to office.”

 One of the greatest gifts you can give your audience, is to show them that you are just like them, fallible.

 It’s easy to sense humility in a speaker because they put their focus entirely on their audience, not themselves.

 They don’t talk themselves up because they know that no one in the audience is expecting perfection from them.
 They know that they have the platform to add value and make a difference not to impress.

-Storytelling is one of a speaker’s greatest tools because it stimulates a sense of curiosity, anticipation and change and can make your audience care.
+Storytelling is one of a speaker’s greatest tools.
+It stimulates a sense of curiosity, anticipation and change.

 4. Rule Breaking

 All good presenters are familiar with ‘the rule of three’.